777arc/textbook/content/filters.rst

 You cannot feed two different signals into a single filter without adding them together first or doing some other operation.
 Likewise, the output will always be one signal, i.e., a 1D array of numbers.

 There are four basic types of filters: low-pass, high-pass, band-pass, and band-stop.
 Each type modifies signals to focus on different ranges of frequencies within them.
 The graphs below demonstrate how frequencies in signals are filtered for each type.
-Try to envision what each type is distinguishing among signal frequencies.

 .. image:: ../_static/filter_types.png
    :scale: 70 %